What Matters in LLM-Based Feature Extractor for Recommender? A Systematic Analysis of Prompts, Models, and Adaptation: RecXplore Framework

+We investigate four representative fine-tuning strategies for adapting the LLM to the recommendation task: Continued Pre-training (CPT)~\cite{yildiz2024investigating}, Supervised Fine-tuning (SFT)~\cite{harada2025massive}, Supervised Contrastive Fine-tuning (SCFT)~\cite{liu2025llmemb}, and the combined CPT+SFT pipeline.
+CPT performs continued pretraining on unlabeled item texts generated via the flattening of structured attributes (e.g., brand, title, category), helping the LLM better align with domain-specific distributions.
+SFT leverages QA-style supervision, where the model is prompted with partial item descriptions (e.g., title and brand) and asked to predict missing attributes such as the category, thus injecting task-relevant semantic cues.
+CPT+SFT integrates the above two forms of supervision sequentially to enhance both general domain alignment and task-specific adaptation.
+SCFT applies random field dropout to an item's textual attributes to create two augmented views of the same item, which are treated as positives in a contrastive objective.

-\paragraph{Feature Aggregation Strategy.}
+\subsubsection{Feature Aggregation Strategy.}

-This strategy defines how to aggregate the sequence of token-level vectors from the LLM's output to generate a final, item-level embedding.
-We systematically compare four mainstream methods: (1) Mean Pooling, which averages the hidden states of all tokens in the final layer; (2) Max Pooling, which takes the maximum value across the hidden states; (3) Last Token, which directly uses the hidden state of the sequence's final token as the representation; and (4) Explicit One-word Limitation~(EOL)~\cite{zhang2024simple}, which prompts the model to distill item information into a single word and uses this word's embedding as the final representation.
+Feature aggregation determines how to convert the LLM’s output—a sequence of token embeddings—into a single vector representing the item.
+We evaluate four representative methods: \textit{Mean Pooling}, which averages the token hidden states; \textit{Max Pooling}, which takes the element-wise maximum; \textit{Last Token}, which uses the hidden state of the final token; and \textit{Explicit One-word Limitation (EOL)}~\cite{zhang2024simple}, which prompts the LLM to summarize the input into a single word, using that word's embedding as the final representation.